copenhagenjs/copenhagenjs.dk/_posts/2013-04-18-may-meetup.md

 The next CopenhagenJS meetup will be on Thursday 2013-05-23 at 19:00.
 The event will be hosted by [Tretton37](http://tretton37.se/) at [Klostergatan 2, Lund (Se)](http://goo.gl/maps/eMBV5).

+## Transport from Copenhagen

+Getting to Lund by train is more fun when in a group.
+Meet up at the Copenhagen main station main entrance at 18:00 to buy family rebate tickets and travel together.
+Look out for [Peter Müller](https://twitter.com/_munter_)

 ## Schedule

 <div class="lanyrd-target-schedule">